SheLearningCode/ivana-maksimovic/README.md

 - Three.js: Three.js is used for 3D graphics rendering, adding a visually appealing aspect to the portfolio

-- Serverless API: The website uses a serverless function hosted on Vercel to handle form submissions and send emails using Nodemailer
+- EmailJs: The website uses EmailJs to handle form submissions and send emails to private mail adress

 ## Contact